 MSK is active on social media—including Facebook, Twitter, Instagram, YouTube, LinkedIn and blogs— to help us reach and engage with the public, and expand the brand awareness of MSK online.
 As MSK employees, we strongly encourage you to use these platforms to communicate with colleagues and peers, share your knowledge with others, and to stay informed about news and happenings in your areas of interest.
 Our guidelines are meant to advise our employees on best practices for communicating online, and explain how you can help us uphold the reputation and values of our institution when using social media.

 Follow basic, common-sense principles.
 Remember, the same rules that apply to any other form of communication apply when using social media.
 Your online communications are subject to all of our Policies and Procedures, such as the Code of Conduct, our Policy on Electronic Communications, the Information Systems Handbook, our media procedures, HIPAA regulations and all other relevant policies, including federal copyright laws.
-You should not post anything on MSK’s behalf unless you are given permission by Public Affairs, and MSK is not liable for any unauthorized posts.
+You should not post anything on MSK’s behalf unless you are given permission by the Department of Marketing & Communications, and MSK is not liable for any unauthorized posts.

 Be transparent.
 If you are communicating online and endorsing MSK or its activities in an advertisement, testimonial or similar context, you must disclose your affiliation with MSK (even if your communication is not part of your official work responsibilities).
 MSK activities include patient care, biomedical and related research, clinical trials, drug development, and education and training programs.
 When communicating in these situations, you should make it clear that you are speaking for yourself, and not on behalf of MSK.
 If you comment or post on MSK’s Facebook page (beyond just “liking” an item), you should identify yourself as an employee if you haven’t already done so in your public profile.